 Assistant Provost for Advances in Learning

-Ke’Anna joined Wentworth in 2017 as the Director of Online Learning.
+Ke’Anna joined Wentworth in 2017 as the Director of Online Learning where she provided leadership and direction in the development and deployment of online and hybrid programs.
 She has over a decade of experience in implementing innovative academic strategies and high-quality solutions to elevate the student learning experience.
+Most recently, she launched Wentworth’s Online Learning Hub, which was instrumental in providing faculty and students best practices, effective teaching tips, online resources, and access to webinars during the transition to remote learning.
 Ke’Anna serves as the advisor of CROWNS, a Wentworth student organization committed to fostering community and a support network for diverse women for their academic and professional endeavors.
 She has authored several peer-reviewed articles and presented on topics such as fostering diversity in learning and creating communities to connect online learners.
 She is also the co-author of the book, Best Practices in Engaging Online Learners Through Active and Experiential Learning Strategies.
-Skipwith received a bachelor’s degree in biochemistry from Trinity Washington University, a master’s degree in learning technologies from Drexel University, and is a doctoral candidate at Northeastern University.
+Ke'Anna received a bachelor’s degree in biochemistry from Trinity Washington University, a master’s degree in learning technologies from Drexel University, and is a doctoral candidate at Northeastern University.

 David Simpson, PhD